 1. Extending the Life of Legacy Applications

 One of the most sought-after advantages of server virtualization is in legacy data centers.
-Yes, server virtualization allows business-critical legacy applications to run on modern infrastructure.
+Yes, one major benefit of server virtualization is how it allows business-critical legacy applications to run on modern infrastructure.

 Virtual machines can emulate older hardware in a modern environment.
 By decoupling the aging hardware, organizations can negate the risks associated with it and still run their important applications without depending on the outdated servers.